 As noted, your cost basis does not necessarily remain static, especially as time passes.
 If it changes, it becomes referred to as your adjusted basis.

-In effect, your adjusted basis is a figure that takes additional factors into account when computing your capital investment in a property for tax purposes – factors that can add to or subtract from your original cost basis.
+Your adjusted basis is a figure that takes additional factors into account when computing your capital investment in a property for tax purposes – factors that can add to or subtract from your original cost basis.

 Note that this amount can vary depending on how any money relating to your property is spent (like improvements to the property, repairs for damages, etc.) and may also be impacted by factors such as depreciation and insurance payouts.
 To calculate your adjusted basis:

-- Begin by noting the cost of the original investment that you made in your property
+- Begin by noting the cost of the original investment that you made in your property.

-- Next, add in the cost of major improvements (for example, additions or upgrades)
+- Next, add in the cost of major improvements (for example, additions or upgrades).

-- Then subtract any amounts allowed via depreciation or casualty and theft losses
+- Then, subtract any amounts allowed via depreciation or casualty and theft losses.

 - Insurance payments received due to a casualty or theft loss